LENETA Application Cards | Labomat | Labomat

 - Large Display Panels (Type L-1424)

 In addition to our standard panels, we also cannot manufacture types and sizes not shown in our specification sheets.
 Special panels can be ordered in a variety of shapes, sizes, alloys and finishes.
 Contact Labomat Essor for more information.

-Internationally recognized, Q-Panel test panels offer a reproducible and uniform test surface to assess the visual (color, gloss, orange peel) and physical (abrasion, adhesion, impact, bending, thickness, hardness, etc.) properties. ) but also carry out tests for corrosion, aging, chemical resistance, cooking, drying, etc.
+Internationally recognized, Q-Panel test panels offer a reproducible and uniform test surface to assess the visual (color, gloss, orange peel) and physical (abrasion, adhesion, impact, bending, thickness, hardness, etc.) properties, but also to carry out tests for corrosion, aging, chemical resistance, curing, drying, etc.